 - Providing mechanical support to the cell

-- Helping in cell signaling and communication
+- Helping in cellular communication

-5) Endoplasmic Reticulum
+5) Endoplasmic Reticulum (ER)

 - Helping in protein synthesis (RER)

-- Performing the metabolism of carbohydrates (SER)
+- Helping in the metabolism of carbohydrates (SER)

 6) Golgi Apparatus